Best Nikon Z lenses

 |

-After a very high-end f/2.8 version released at the beginning of the year, Nikon has announced a “more affordable” version of their 400mm with this Nikon Z 400mm f/4.5 S VR.
-Of course, this is still a very high end lens, but since it is much less bright, the costs have been reduced to offer a lens around 3700€.
+After the very high-end f/2.8 version released earlier in 2022, Nikon announced a “more affordable” 400mm option with the Nikon Z 400mm f/4.5 S VR.
+Of course, this is still a very high-end lens, but since it is much less bright, the costs have been reduced to offer a lens around €3,700.

 Nikon Z 600mm f/4 S TC VR